top of page

 • Apr 4

-• 5 min read
+• 6 min read

 Oak Tree

-The EUDR covers several commodities like coffee, cocoa, soy, rubber, palm oil, cattle, and wood.
-This post specifically focuses on the implications for wood-based products.
-A key aspect of the EUDR is that while the legal responsibility for compliance rests with the 'operator' (the entity placing the product on the EU market or exporting it), the practical requirements ripple effect down the entire supply chain.
-Any supplier of wood or wood components – from timber harvest to the final processed item – is directly impacted.
+A key aspect of the EUDR is that while the legal responsibility for compliance rests with the 'operator' (the entity placing the product on the EU market or exporting it), the practical requirements ripple down the entire supply chain.
+Any supplier of wood or wood components, from timber harvest to the final processed item, is directly impacted.
 Companies unable to provide the necessary proof of compliance risk being cut out of supply chains serving the significant EU market.
-Therefore, evaluating the impact of EUDR on operations is essential for all involved.

 The cornerstone of EUDR compliance is the Due Diligence Statement (DDS).
-An 'operator' cannot legally place covered products on the EU market unless they are accompanied by a DDS.
-This DDS confirms that the operator has performed due diligence and found no more than a negligible risk that the products violate EUDR requirements.
+An 'operator' cannot legally place covered products on the EU market unless they are accompanied by a DDS submitted through a new online portal called the EUDR Information System.
+This system is now live, and a training version is available for businesses to familiarize themselves with the process.

+The DDS confirms that the operator has performed due diligence and found no more than a negligible risk that the products violate EUDR requirements.
 To conduct this due diligence, the operator must collect specific, verifiable information about the product's origin.
 This is where suppliers become indispensable.
 The required information includes:

 • Product description (including wood species).